achliopa/udemy_Hadoop/readme.md

         * Cassandra
         * HBase
         * Elasticsearch
-        * JSON,CSV, sequence files, object files, various compressed formats
+        * JSON, CSV, sequence files, object files, various compressed formats
 * Once we create an RDD we can Transform it (MAPPERS) with:
     * map: (1:1 row relationship) (usually we use lambdas)
     * flatmap: any relationship between input output
     * filter
-    * distinct: kwwo only unique vals
+    * distinct: keep only unique vals
     * sample
     * union, intersection, subtract, cartesian
 * an example of map in Python `rdd.map(lambda x: x*x)`